jmul-dev/status-payroll/README.md

 #### changeOracle
 Owner only function to switch oracle address.

+#### getEURExchangeRate
+Public function that will return the EUR exchange rate of a given token address.

 #### _addMonths
 Private function that will take a timestamp and add it by a number of months.